 TELEPHONE AMPLIFIER amplifies incoming phone voices up to 5 times.
 Adjustable finger-tip volume control makes it easy to tune in your caller, tune out distracting noises.
 Small enough to carry in pocket or purse.
-Ideal for elderly, hard-of-hearing. \$9.9 ppd.
+Ideal for elderly, hard-of-hearing. \$9.99 ppd.
 Barclay, Dept. 51, 170-30 Jamaica Ave., Jamaica, N. Y. 11432.

-NOW EVERYBODY CAN BUY THEIR OWN EXTRA PHONE WITH NO RENTAL CHARGE AT AL

-Complete with 4-PRONG PLUG, RINGER REGULAR CORD

-Just plug it in!
+NOW EVERYBODY CAN BUY THEIR OWN EXTRA PHONE WITH NO RENTAL CHARGE AT ALL Complete with 4-PRONG PLUG, RINGER, REGULAR CORD Just plug it in!
 Nothing else to buy!

 These well-made, top brand name standard dial phones are completely reconditioned by experienced factory-trained repairmen . . . rewired, refinished and inspected down to the last service detail.
+Each is READY-TO-CORD.
+There is nothing else to buy.
+Great as ON SALE-NOW ONLY State extra phone.
+Or 2-phone interest.
-Each is READY-TO-USE, WITH RINGER, 4-PRONG PLUG AND ON SALE-NOW ONLY that extra phone ... or 2-phone intercom system ... in office, den, kitchen, bedroom, etc. ... and it costs you less to own it yourself than what you have to pay in one year's rent!

-CHOOSE ANY PHONE YOU LIKE AND OWN IT - NO RENTAL CHARGES TO PAY EVER
+that extra phone . . . or 2-phone intercom system . . . in office, den, kitchen, bedroom, etc. . . . and it costs you less to own it yourself than what you have to pay in one year's rent!
+CHOOSE ANY PHONE YOU LIKE AND OWN IT-NO RENTAL CHARGES TO PAY EVER